rickrodness/cse15l-lab-reports/lab-report-3.md

 **Explanation:** Counts the number of times "dog" appears in `quote3.txt`
-- Useful to quantify the number of occurrences of the word.
+- Useful to quantify the number of occurrences of the word

 **Example 2:**